Grade 12 Scholarships: the Time is Now

 If possible, start a first draft.

-3. Make or update your resume.
+3. Make or update your Activities List.

 Your student should make a list of his or her extracurricular and enrichment activities, volunteer and paid positions, awards, etc. and plug in the dates.
 Do it in reverse chronological order and go back to Grade 10.
+Here is an article I wrote on How to Make Your Best Activities List.
+It includes a handy spreadsheet you can download and use to collect your activities information.

 Researching and applying for scholarships can be very time consuming.
 Trust me, your student does not want to be rushing through this task at the last minute when he or she is stressed with school work and has looming university application deadlines.